 - Invest in optimizing lead routing, scoring and management.
 Sales ops can sometimes do this for you, but make sure each rep gets the type of leads, and the number of leads, most optimized for them.
 Some reps can handle more leads than others.
 Some follow up more quickly.
 Some are better at SMBs, vs. mid-market.
 Optimize this.
 You’ll get a 20% lift just doing this.

 - Cut anyone that isn’t cutting it.
 Hopefully, this isn’t a lot of folks.
 Firing tons of sales reps each year only works in the movies.
 But don’t waste leads.
 You have to put your precious leads in the hands of reps that can actually close them.
 Don’t carry perennial poor performers.
 Instead, just give those leads to better performers.
 Watch magic happen.
 As more of those leads close.

 - Get out on more prospect and customer Zooms as CEO.
-At least 6-10 a week.
+And meet as many as you can in person.
+Do at least 6-10 customer Zooms a week.
 Support the team with your gravitas as CEO.
 This increases the odds a deal closes, and decreases the odds a customer churns.
 More here.